Joeltzy/StochasticRNN/README.md

 Marco Fraccaro, Søren Kaae Sønderby, Ulrich Paquet, Ole Winther <br>
 NIPS 2016, arXiv preprint [arXiv:1605.07571](https://arxiv.org/abs/1605.07571)

 The implementation is built using [PyTorch](https://pytorch.org/) Framework.
-It is part of the submission for the MA4199 Honors Year Project from National University of Singapore.
+It is part of the submission for the MA4199 Honors Year Project from National University of Singapore (NUS).

 ## Repository Layout
 * **3_Code**: SRNN and LSTM Model